run-ai/docs/docs/Researcher/researcher-library/researcher-library-overview.md

 *   Ability to dynamically stretch and compress jobs according to GPU availability.
 *   Support for experiment management when performing hyperparameter optimization

+The library is open-source and can be reviewed [here](https://github.com/run-ai/runai).

 ## Installing the Run:AI Researcher Library

 In your command-line run: